-If you disagree with all or any part of a claim denial under the basic vision benefit option, short-term disability benefits, life or AD&D denial, or a healthcare claim denial, and you wish to appeal the decision, you must follow the steps in this section.
-(See the preceding sections to learn how to appeal a prior authorization denial by NHS under the PPO benefit option or to appeal a prescription drug denial.)
+If you disagree with all or any part of a claim denial under the basic vision benefit option, short-term disability benefits, LA Dental Center claim, life or AD&D denial, or a healthcare claim denial under the PPO option, and you wish to appeal the decision, you must follow the steps in this section.
+(See the preceding sections to learn how to appeal a prior authorization denial by NHS under the PPO benefit option, or to appeal a prescription drug denial.)